youqiangao/dl-paper/README.md

 Byrd, J., & Lipton, Z. (2019).
 What is the effect of importance weighting in deep learning?.
 In International conference on machine learning (pp. 872-881).
 PMLR.
 * keywords: importance weighting, distribution shift
 * summary: empirically point out that for those models capable of seperating all training samples, the final solution may not influenced by the density of samples.

+Lipton, Z., Wang, Y. X., & Smola, A. (2018).
+Detecting and correcting for label shift with black box predictors.
+In International conference on machine learning (pp. 3122-3130).
+PMLR.
+* keywords: label shift, conditonal shift, importance weighting
+* use MMD to minimize the distribution of **features** x so as for correcting label shift, also discuss how to correcting conditional shift with the same idea.